-According to the information provided by the Austrian authorities, the Commission services understand that the draft law will not apply to video sharing platforms within the meaning of Article 1 of Directive 2010/13, as recently revised by Directive (EU) 2018/1808 (the "AVMSD")7.
+According to the information provided by the Austrian authorities, the Commission understands that the notified draft will not apply to video sharing platforms within the meaning of Article 1 of Directive 2010/13, as recently revised by Directive (EU) 2018/1808 (the "AVMSD").
 The Austrian authorities stated that the requirements addressed by the Commission resulting from Article 28b of the revised AVMSD are implemented in the Audiovisual Media Services Act independently of the notified draft for the group of video-sharing platform services established in Austria.

-In view of the above, the Commission services consider that for the sake of legal clarity it could be beneficial to better clarify in the notified draft law that it does not apply to video sharing platforms and that its provisions are without prejudice to the specific regime concerning these services.
+In view of the above, the Commission considers that for the sake of legal clarity it could be beneficial to better clarify in the notified draft that it does not apply to video sharing platforms and that its provisions are without prejudice to the specific regime concerning these services.